-It has been proven in [GJ83] that the two layer straightline crossing minimization problem is NP-hard, even if the permutation on one layer is fixed [EW94].
-Therefore, a lot of effort went into the design of efficient heuristics, for the version in which one permutation is fixed as well as for the general case.
+Unfortunately, also the 2-layer straightline crossing minimization problem with the permutation of one layer fixed is NP-hard [EW94].
+Therefore, a lot of effort went into the design of efficient heuristics, for the version in which one permutation is fixed as well as for the general case (see, e.g., [W77,STT81,EK86,EW94,D94,C95] and [VML96]).
 Eades and Kelly [EK86] observe that the computation of true optima would be desirable in order to assess the performance of various heuristics, however, [EK86] believe that the NP-hardness of the problem renders such an experimental evaluation impractical.